-Found that I had to use more of this stuff to make it truly effective, for whatever it is worth.
+I found that I had to use more of this stuff to make it truly effective, for whatever it is worth.
 A little pricier than the Paul Mitchell Shampoo, and doesn’t quite have the pedigree of UltraSwim, but still highly regarded by long-time users.

 4. Solpri Swimmer’s Shampoo and Chlorine

-The main ingredient in Solpri Swimmer’s Shampoo is Vitamin C. Not because you might have a cold coming on, or because it’s made of oranges, but because vitamin C works at ticking and breaking down chlorine from your hair (and skin).
+The main ingredient in Solpri Swimmer’s Shampoo is Vitamin C. Not because you might have a cold coming on, or because it’s made of oranges, but because vitamin C is an effective chelating agent for breaking down chlorine from your hair (and skin).
 The shampoo and conditioner are a part of a 3-stage chlorine removal and revitalization program that includes a vitamin C-based swim lotion (aka moisturizer).

 5. TRISWIM Chlorine Removal Shampoo